A model railroad control panel is a central place where all or most of the electrical control of your layout occurs. This panel will usually include…

 • Your main transformer(s), or controls to your transformer(s), for turning the power to your layout on or off.
-(If your control board is angled or vertical in orientation, you may have to set up the transformer on a small shelf separate from the switch control panel.)
+(If your control board is angled or vertical in orientation, you may have to set up the transformer on a small shelf separate from the switch control board.)

 • Throttle controls, usually incorporated into the transformer, but not always, for controlling train speed.